FW 552

 Student Experiences and Pedagogical Techniques

 In-class lectures: Class periods will often include a lecture that which will incorporate instructor-led questions and short discussions.
 Please come prepared to share your thoughts and opinions.
+This class is intended to be an open environment of ideas, thoughts, and questions.
+We should all be prepared to challenge each other, leveraging our personal experiences and knowledge.

 In-class student-led discussions: Small groups (~2 students) will be assigned to co-lead discussions on assigned readings.
 These discussions will occur prior to any lecture for that class.
 This will provide students with an opportunity to communicate about the assigned readings content, raise questions for themselves and learn to elicit thoughts and questions from others.